fjvc17/Form-LocalPayment-List/README.md

 clinical form.

 # Run the application
-to run it clone the repository and open the terminal and `npm start` the file or view the final work by copying the link from here: [clinic-form-site.netlify.app](clinic-form-site.netlify.app)
+to run it clone the repository and open the terminal and `npm start` the file or view the final work by copying the link from here: [clinic-form-site.netlify.app](clinic-form-site.netlify.app) and paste it into the browser

 # step 1
 starts at the login page, go to register to create an account.